What’s new in Open Social?

 This technology ensures that users can log into their Open Social platform using credentials of a connected system (such as social media platforms), which makes it easier to come back to the community platform.
 Read more about this feature on our help center.

-Social login, on the other hand, allows users to access systems with login credentials that already exist - namely, their social accounts.
+Social logins, on the other hand, allow users to access systems with login credentials that already exist – namely, their social accounts.
 It’s simple and convenient.
-We implemented social login primarily because it enhances the user experience of Open Social - no need to fill out more registration forms or remember more passwords.
+We implemented social logins primarily because it enhances the user experience of Open Social – no need to fill out more registration forms or remember more passwords.
 Interestingly, there are a few other advantages too:

 - Increase in user registration.
-The ease of use of social login marginally decreases the barrier to entry.
+The ease of use of social logins marginally decreases the barrier to entry.
 Joining a community is just a click away, rather than a form away.

 - Accurate data.
 It allows site managers to collect more accurate data and improves the identification of their users since it can provide verified email addresses, relationships status, age, gender, and interests.

 - Increased security.
-It might not seem like it (some may see this as an opportunity for exploitation) but social login offers improved security.
+It might not seem like it (some may see this as an opportunity for exploitation) but social logins offer improved security.
 Social platforms like Facebook and Google have a more robust layer of protection than most other IT departments.